jeffwongqy/resume/README.md

 # Education
 ### **National University of Singapore (NUS) | 2022 - 2026**

 - B.Sc.
-(Hons) in Statistics, Specialisation in Data Science, Minor in Engineering Materials
+(Hons) in Statistics, Specialisation in Data Science, Minor in Physics and Engineering Materials
-- Expected Honours (Distinction)
+- Honours (Distinction)

 # Work Experience
 ### **A*STAR - Agency for Science, Technology and Research | Software Development Research Intern | May 2024 - Aug 2024**